 With such a variety of goods handcrafted by more than 250 vendors, the Saturday Market is naturally a great place to score gifts and souvenirs any time of the year, especially holiday shopping.
 Here are some top finds:

-Portland souvenirs: Closed Loop Woodworks‘ Oregon-shaped cutting boards made from reclaimed wood, artful silverware masks, wind-chimes and jewelry by original vendor, Spoonman Creations, pen and ink drawings of beloved Portland sights from Blackline Creations, and Love from the Hood apparel and greeting cards from ARTJADEN.
+Portland souvenirs: Closed Loop Woodworks‘ Oregon-shaped cutting boards made from reclaimed wood, artful silverware masks, wind-chimes and jewelry by original vendor, Spoonman Creations, pen and ink drawings of beloved Portland sights from Black Line Creations, and calendars and greeting cards from A Little Sun.

-Fine jewelry and wares: delicate metal-and-gemstone jewelry handcrafted by Nancy Whitman, sterling silver and 14k gold floral-designed jewelry by Luna Flora Designs, and functional pottery by James Sloss, a veteran vendor crafting clay mugs and bowls, known for his French butter dish.
+Fine jewelry and wares: delicate metal-and-gemstone jewelry handcrafted by Nancy Whitman, sterling silver jewelry by Malachite Silver Co., and functional pottery by James Sloss, a veteran vendor crafting clay mugs and bowls, known for his French butter dish.
+Check out small-batch laser cut earrings, bracelets and necklaces by Moonstruck Designs for a fun and funky touch.

 The list goes on with more locally themed apparel, ceramics, body care products, home décor and photography.
 Explore the Portland Saturday Market and experience an old Portland tradition.